Bead Weaving ~ Materials

 Beads are available in a huge variety of shapes, sizes colors and materials.
 The bead pattern you are using should specify the size and type of beads needed.

 Swarovski or other types of crystals can add a lot of sparkle to your design.
 Crystals also come in a variety of shapes and colors.
 They are sized in millimeters (mm).
 The most commonly used crystal shapes are bicone and fire-polished round.
-Swaeovski crystals can be fairly expensive, but they are renouned for their uniform size and quality.
+Swarovski no longer makes crystals for beading, but Czech and Chinese crystals are widely available and hae improved in quality.